ebmdatalab/best_practice_guidance/README.md

     - STROBE extension for variation with “user need” pre-amble

 - Standard environments:
   - Use Docker to create containised code.
 A github template called [custom-docker](https://github.com/ebmdatalab/custom-docker) has been set up here.
 Follow the instructions in the readme to use this repo template to make your own project repo.
-  - A requirements.txt is required for all projects.
-Auto-write this using pip freeze > requirements.txt for accuracy rather than doing manually.
   - Document your virtual environment in the readme as a bare minimum.
+A `requirements.txt` is required for all projects.
 Where appropriate use a script to launch docker (this is set up automatically when using the custom-docker template)

 - Create each repo with a .gitignore
   - Use the .gitignore included with the custom docker repo